garden-io/garden/docs/basics/ephemeral-clusters.md

 # Ephemeral Kubernetes Clusters

 At Garden, we're committed to reducing the friction in onboarding and trying out our platform for your own projects.
 To make Kubernetes adoption more accessible and convenient, we introduce **Ephemeral Kubernetes Clusters**.
-These clusters are designed to provide you with a hassle-free way to explore Garden.io's capabilities and Kubernetes without the need of an existing Kubernetes cluster.
+These ephemeral clusters are designed to provide you with a hassle-free way to explore Garden's capabilities and Kubernetes without the need of an existing Kubernetes cluster.

 ## Configuring your projects to use ephemeral Kubernetes cluster